shoaibrafiq/task-manager-app/README.md

 - Add user authentication using something like JWT auth
 - Replace localStorage with a backend service (Firebase, REST API, GraphQL)
-- Form validation is basic could implement Yup schema for this
+- Form validation is basic could implement Yup schema
 - Can use a form library like Formik
-- Add tests for user workflows
+- Add tests for user workflows using something like Storybook
 - Task Edit functionality
-- Add task categories and tags
 - Implement task priority levels
 - A search facility/ filtering for tasks
 - Paginantion or a show more button for long list of tasks
 - Add drag-and-drop functionality
 - Implement offline support with service workers
-- For more complex state, migrate from Context API to Redux Toolkit, which has better optimization for larger applications and more scalable
+- For more complex state, migrate from Context API to Redux Toolkit, which has better optimisation for larger applications and more scalable
 - Implement React.lazy and Suspense for component-level code splitting.
 Load page components only when needed
 - Add request caching with libraries like react-query to reduce redundant API calls
 - Implement batching for multiple state updates that happen simultaneously